 - You View The Purchase As A Long-Term Investment– There is no question that the Sapira is going to be more durable over the long-term.
 If someone wants to buy a mattress that they can have for a long time, then the value of the Sapira really starts to kick in.

 - You Want A Slightly Firmer Mattress– While firmness is subjective, I think most people would agree that the Sapira is firmer than the Leesa.

 - Edge Support Is A Factor For You– The edge support is really great with the Sapira.
 That means people can sleep right up to the very edge of the mattress comfortably.
 If someone sleeps with a partner, that means there is more surface area for them to use to sleep.
 If people do things like tie their shoes on their bed, then the Sapira is great for that as well.

 You Might Want To Pick The Leesa If…

 - You Are On A Budget– There is a significant price difference between the Sapira and Leesa.
-While the Sapira uses better materials, you may find that the difference in perceived quality doesn’t justify the price difference.
+While the Sapira uses better materials, someone may find that the difference in perceived quality doesn’t justify the price difference.

 Both mattresses do a good job at isolating motion, making them pretty good candidates for those who sleep with a partner.
-You can see the motion isolation of the Leesa from the video below.
+People can see the motion isolation of the Leesa from the video below.

-You can see the motion isolation of the Sapira from the video below.
+People can see the motion isolation of the Sapira from the video below.